mitchelljoram/COSC-499-Individual/README.md

 Each piece of the syntax is serparated by a space (" ").

 Next, the function checks if the operator is valid (+, -, *, or /) or else it prints *"You entered an irregualr formula.
-Make sure the formula has a valid operator and is separated by a space between each part."* to tell the user they inputed their formula incorrectly.
-If the operator is valid, it will apply the appropriate operation onto the numbers by sending them to the appropriate function in the calculator.py file.
+Make sure the formula has a valid operator."* to warn the user they inputed their formula incorrectly.
+If the operator is valid, it will apply the appropriate operation onto the numbers by sending them to the appropriate function in the calculator.py file and prints out the returned answer.

+If an error is catched, it will print *"You entered an irregualr formula.
+Make sure the formula has real numbers, a valid operator, and is separated by a space between each part."* to warn the user they inputed their formula incorrectly.